g2384/Life-In-The-UK/Facts.md

 - The **Tower of London** was first built by **William the Conqueror** after he became king in **1066**.
 Tours are given by the **Yeoman Warders**, also known as **Beefeaters**, who tell visitors about the building’s history.
 People can also see the **Crown Jewels** there.
 - The **Lake District** is England’s **largest** national park.
 It covers 885 square miles (2,292 square kilometres).
 It is famous for its lakes and mountains and is very popular with climbers, walkers and sailors.
 The biggest stretch of water is **Windermere**.
 In **2007**, television viewers voted **Wastwater** as Britain’s favourite view.

+# The UK government, the law and your role

-# The development of British democracy
+## The development of British democracy

 - Democracy is a system of government where the whole adult population gets a say.
 This might be by **direct voting** or by **choosing representatives** to make decisions on their behalf.
 - At the turn of the 19th century, Britain was not a democracy as we know it today.
 Although there were elections to select members of Parliament (MPs), only a small group of people could vote.
 They were men who were over **21** years of age and who **owned a certain amount of property**.